Down in the Valley: Visit Shenandoah Valley

 With roots in agriculture and farming, Shenandoah Valley offers a wide variety of locally produced goods.
 The growing number of craft breweries and vineyards offer visitors an authentic taste of the valley.
 Drive part or all of the Shenandoah Valley Wine Trail to discover many of the valley’s beautiful wineries and vineyards, featuring beautiful views, wine tastings and scenic settings where you can enjoy a glass of wine.
 Also sample locally crafted beers with unique flavours at regional breweries, as well as apple ciders pressed from locally grown apples at valley cideries.

-Find regionally produced foods at numerous farm markets and venues, including the Shenandoah Heritage Market in Harrisonburg and Kitchen’s Orchard and Farm Market in Martinsburg-Berkeley County, West Virginia.
+Find regionally produced foods at numerous farm markets and venues, including the Shenandoah Heritage Market in Harrisonburg.
 At the Yellow Barn at Shenandoah Caverns, discover agricultural heritage exhibits plus an indoor beehive and more.
 In addition to edibles, scout art and crafts made by local artisans at many shops and galleries.

-Experience farm life first-hand by picking apples – which come in dozens of varieties – and other produce, such as strawberries, at local orchards and farms.
+Experience farm life first-hand by picking apples – which come in dozens of varieties – and other produce, such as strawberries, at local orchards and farms such as Richard's Fruit Market near Winchester, Virginia.

 Marvel at Natural Wonders